La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 cusku
 : $x_1$ expresses/says $x_2$ (quote) to audience $x_3$

 A nice feature of Lojban is that **lu** — «quote» and **li'u** — «unquote» marks are pronounceable.
-It is quite handy since in spoken Lojban you don't have to change intonation to show where a quoted text starts and ends.
+It is quite handy since, in spoken Lojban, you don't have to change intonation to show where a quoted text starts and ends.

-However, in written text that quotes a conversation, the author often pays reader's attention to the content of quotations.
-In such cases **sei** is preferred.
+However, in written text that quotes a conversation, the author often draws the reader's attention to the content of quotations.
+In such cases, **sei** is preferred.

 We can also nest quotations, for example:

 > **la .ian. pu cusku lu la .djein. pu cusku lu coi li'u mi li'u**
-> _Yan said "Jane said ‘Hello’ to me."_
+> _Yan said, "Jane said, ‘Hello’ to me."_

 which is similar to

 > **la .ian. pu cusku lu la .djein. pu rinsa mi li'u**
-> _Yan said "Jane greeted me."_
+> _Yan said, "Jane greeted me."_

 rinsa
 : $x_1$ greets someone $x_2$

 <pixra url="/assets/pixra/cilre/rinsa2.svg" caption="le prenu cu rinsa le pendo" definition="The person greets the friend."></pixra>

-Note that in Lojban we distinguish things and their names:
+Note that in Lojban, we distinguish things and their names:

 > **lu le munje li'u cu cmalu**
 > _"The universe" is small._